-Conclusion – By carefully combining and optimizing the state-dependent coarse and fine programming phases with close-to-target verify detection levels, our SDCFC algorithm can achieve (based on a large amount of measured data) excellent performance and accuracy for 3-bitpercell RRAM memory with optimum energy efficiency.
-This algorithm can be applied equally well for 2-bit per cell or more than 3-bit per cell RRAM.
+Conclusion – By carefully combining and optimizing the state-dependent coarse and fine programming phases with close-to-target verify detection levels, our SDCFC algorithm can achieve (based on a large amount of measured data) excellent performance and accuracy for 3-bit-per-cell RRAM memory with optimum energy efficiency.
+This algorithm can be easily adapted to support 2 bits per cell or more than 3 bits per cell.

-Acknowledgements – This work was supported by DARPA, NCTU and the NSF Graduate Research Fellowship program.
+Acknowledgements – This work was supported by DARPA, NCTU, and the NSF Graduate Research Fellowship program.

 References